simulacrum-amsterdam/simulacrum-press/wp-content/plugins/addthis/readme.txt

 7. Customization options on the AddThis Dashboard

 == Changelog ==

+= 5.2.3 =
+* Adding missing licenses and attributions

 = 5.2.2 =
 * Fix for duplicate sharing tools showing up due to weird caching plugin behavior